-This Maple Pecan Layer Cake is a moist, delicious doctored cake mix recipe that is bursting with maple and pecan flavor.
+This Maple Pecan Cake is a moist, delicious doctored cake mix recipe that is bursting with maple and pecan flavor.
 Keep this easy, flavorful cake recipe in mind for your fall celebrations!

-Our Maple Pecan Cake Layers are glazed with maple syrup and frosted in a heavenly maple cream cheese frosting.
+The Maple Pecan Cake Layers are glazed with maple syrup and frosted in a heavenly maple cream cheese frosting.
 You will love this recipe!

 How to Make Maple Pecan Layer Cake